EFour exists to help budding businesses in developing countries thrive. It’s our passion.

-Donna Rosa is our Chief Entrepreneurship Officer.
+Donna Rosa is our Founder and Chief Entrepreneurship Officer.
 Her background covers business management, strategy, business planning, and marketing.
 Following a long corporate career spanning 13 countries, she has since supported entrepreneurship and development in 17 developing and emerging countries.

 Read more about Donna here.

-EFour also utilizes business coaches with complementary expertise in finance, information systems, and business advisory for specialized enterprise support.
+EFour also utilizes business coaches with expertise in finance, information systems, and business advisory for specialized enterprise support.